Contact Manager – written in AngularJS, Express and MongoDB – Episode 3

 <button ng-click="addContact()">Add Contact</button>

-$scope.form will collect all the information from the representative model via the html form that we have just created.
-We assign the addContact() method to a button that will call the post method from our API (again, please refer back to the first article).
-If we get a successful addition, we can redirect the user to our root path, which we can do via the $location service.
+$scope.form collects all the information from the representative model via the HTML form.
+We attach the addContact() method to a button that fires the post method from our API (again, refer back to the first article).
+On a successful addition, we redirect the user to the root path using the $location service.

-Well, that's it.
-I will leave you to figure out how to make the edit/delete controllers - trust me they are not that complicated at all.
-You'd just have to extend your routes, add methods and add further html templates as well that will allow you to manipulate the models you've created.
+That wraps it up.
+I’ll leave you to figure out the edit/delete controllers.
+Trust me, they’re not complicated at all.
+You’d just need to extend your routes, add methods, and create HTML templates that let you manipulate the models you’ve built.